jbecker7/Girl-Group-Comparison/README.md

 # Girl Group Comparison
 Building on the silly, superfluous [GFriend Lyrics Frequency project](https://github.com/jbecker7/GFriend-Lyrics-Frequency) that I built yesterday, I decided to compare GFriend, Twice, and Blackpink.
 I added a step to check if the words being parsed are Korean, as I don't think considering the English and Japanese words (depending on the language of the songs) is as interesting.

-I have the graphs working right now, but I am still wrestling with getting Hangul to appear.

 <s><b>Needless to say, I'm probably on the cutting edge of data-driven third-generation KPop girl group lyric comparison.</b></s>

 <img src="https://i.pinimg.com/originals/18/b8/86/18b8865330c1dde73b3a5472b94593b1.jpg" alt="GFriend" width="300"/>